Blog 9 Accounting & Software Solutions 9 Understanding Q3: What Months Fall in the Third Quarter?

 The Importance of Understanding Fiscal Periods

 The fiscal year starts on January 1st and ends on December 31st; however, some businesses begin and end their fiscal year on different dates.
-Q1: January to March Revenue and Sales Analysis The first quarter serves as a precursor, setting the tone for the rest of the fiscal year.
-Post-holiday season, sales performance and revenue streams are deeply scrutinised .
+Q1 typically includes the three months of January to March.
+This first quarter looks at evaluating revenue and sales analysis.
+The first quarter serves as a precursor, setting the tone for the rest of the fiscal year.
+Post-holiday season, sales performance and revenue streams are deeply scrutinised.
 Analysing these figures will allow insights into consumer behaviour and the effectiveness of year-end campaigns.

 How Fiscal Quarters Impact Financial Planning